dhis2/dhis2-docs-implementation/content/chis_implementation/06_governance_sustainability.md

 Effective data governance is the key to sustainability and is essential to all forms of routine HIS, including CHIS.

 Data management governance is at the core of all information systems and is crucial for the sustainable functioning of a CHIS.
-This section is adapted from "Guidelines for Data Management Standards in Routine Health Information Systems[^9]" and readers are encouraged to refer to that for further details.
+This section is adapted from "Guidelines for Data Management Standards in Routine Health Information Systems"^[Heywood & Boone  Guidelines for Data Management Standards in Routine Health Information Systems Measure evaluation 2013] and readers are encouraged to refer to that for further details.

 This section defines CHIS governance, provides an overview of governance of CHIS, and proposes standards for data management governance which, when applied, can strengthen CHIS performance.